tobbtechnologies/womeninmove/README.md

 In spite the fact that it is decentralized and owner less, freedom of expression, association and the freedom to

-willingly, knowingly and freely donating and being donated to by legal aged individuals, is well protected by democracy.
+willingly, knowingly and freely donating and being donated to by legal aged individuals, it is well protected by democracy.

 People often mistakenly take all decentralized financial schemes as illegal Ponzi/Pyramid fraudulent schemes.
-The entire Crypto World
+The entire Crypto

-and ecosystem reverses centralizations, promotes anonymous operations and transactions and challenges traditional
+World and ecosystem reverses centralizations, promotes anonymous operations and transactions and challenges traditional

 financial systems and standards but it is very popular and is growing fast because of the benefit it gives to the society:

 Fast, inexpensive and convenient financial operations.
 Well big companies and some governments have joined the Bitcoin world.

-Virtual Decentralised P2P is a  new crowd funding scheme that is based on free donor donation to realize your fellow Peer's dream
+Virtual Decentralised P2P is a  new crowd funding scheme that is based on free donor donation to realize your fellow Peer's

-and is becoming a popular easy financing scheme amidst internet scams, fraud.
+dream and is becoming a popular easy financing scheme amidst internet scams, fraud.
 At some point in time, the law will find

 a way of dealing with it the same way it will find a way of dealing with Bitcoin or Gambling.